Dr. Ashley Isbell always wanted to be a veterinarian.

 “I’ve always done a lot of working with Boy Scouts, Girl Scouts, elementary school classes, teaching them about being a vet.
 I bring my great Dane with me, and they love it.”

-She acknowledged that her job can sometimes be challenging, because sick animals can’t explain their symptoms.
+She acknowledged that her job can sometimes be challenging.

 “Being a vet is like solving puzzles every day,” she said.
 “It’s a good thing I’m good at solving puzzles, because they can’t tell you what’s wrong.
 You have to piece together everything.”